MoOx/phenomic/docs/content/docs/usage/configuration.md

 - You can use the ``package.json`` file to store most static data you want to like some tracker id (eg: Google Analytics, Disqus...).
 - You can override every option as a cli flag/option (eg: ``--dev-port=4000``).

+## Advanced configuration

+The part you can tweak in the ``package.json`` is just a piece of the iceberg.
+There is a lot you can do depending on your need.

+If you want to change stuff like CSS or JS preprocessors or linters, you might want to edit _webpack configurations_.

+The default boilerplate store 2 configurations:

+- ``scripts/webpack.config.babel.js`` used for the Universal code,
+- ``scripts/webpack.config.client.js`` used *only* for the client code.

+You can open those 2 files and tweak the parts you need or add some missing pieces.

+_Be sure to take a look to [webpack](http://webpack.github.io/docs/)._

+**We might add some commons changes you would like to make here.
+Feel free to open issues if you don't know how to make some changes.**